I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfiotarget2-formatrequestforflush.md

 ## -remarks
 <p>Some drivers must flush cached buffers that exist in either a lower driver or the device.
 For example, drivers that exist in a driver stack for a serial device or a storage device might support this operation. </p>

-<p>Use the <b>FormatRequestForFlush</b> method, followed by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559149">IWDFIoRequest::Send</a> method, to send flush requests either synchronously or asynchronously. </p>

-<p>The following code example is part of an <a href="https://msdn.microsoft.com/library/windows/hardware/ff556847">IQueueCallbackDefaultIoHandler::OnDefaultIoHandler</a> callback function.
-If the callback function receives a flush request, it sends the request to the device's default I/O target.</p>

-<p>Some drivers must flush cached buffers that exist in either a lower driver or the device.
-For example, drivers that exist in a driver stack for a serial device or a storage device might support this operation. </p>

-<p>Use the <b>FormatRequestForFlush</b> method, followed by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559149">IWDFIoRequest::Send</a> method, to send flush requests either synchronously or asynchronously. </p>
+<p>Use the <b>FormatRequestForFlush</b> method, followed by the <a href="wdf.iwdfiorequest_send">IWDFIoRequest::Send</a> method, to send flush requests either synchronously or asynchronously. </p>

-<p>The following code example is part of an <a href="https://msdn.microsoft.com/library/windows/hardware/ff556847">IQueueCallbackDefaultIoHandler::OnDefaultIoHandler</a> callback function.
+<p>The following code example is part of an <a href="wdf.iqueuecallbackdefaultiohandler_ondefaultiohandler">IQueueCallbackDefaultIoHandler::OnDefaultIoHandler</a> callback function.
 If the callback function receives a flush request, it sends the request to the device's default I/O target.</p>

 ## -requirements
 <table>